Live Your BEST Life in Bend Oregon and Frederick Maryland

 Other Stops Along This C&O Canal Bike Route

-You’ll pass several other ‘locks’ on the canal as you venture further south on the C&O. These locks are more interesting engineering designs that allowed boats to travel up and down canals that involved changes in water levels.
+As you venture further south on the C&O, you’ll pass several other ‘locks’ on the canal.
+These locks are more interesting engineering designs that allow boats to travel up and down canals, involving changes in water levels.

-Look for the sign at ‘Lock 26’ and you’ll find a large and certainly old oak tree.
-It is very climbable for both kids and adults alike!
+Look for the sign at ‘Lock 26’, and you’ll find a large and certainly old oak tree.
+It is very climbable for both kids and adults!

 Oak Tree Lot 26 Co Canal